Chiefbark/AEM-Docs/3_components/Readme.md

 ```

 - **jcr:primaryType** By default we will always use `nt:unstructured`
-- **sling:resourceType** This input type is defined at `granite/ui/components/coral/foundation/form/textfield`, this represents the data type of our input
+- **sling:resourceType** This input type is defined at `granite/ui/components/coral/foundation/form/textfield`, this represents the data type of our input, in this case, a text input
 - **fieldLabel** The label of the input on the dialog
 - **name** The name of the input we will refer to access it